Luketedwards/memorise-a-deck-of-cards/README.md

    * Git was used for version control to backup my project.
 I did this through terminal commands to commit to Git and push externally to GitHub.

 5. [GitHub](https://github.com/):
    * GitHub was used to store all of my project code after being pushed from Git.
+Git hub pages was then used to deploy the project.

 6. [Affinity Photo/Publisher](https://affinity.serif.com/en-gb/photo/):
   * Affinity software was used to create my poker chip buttons and favicon image.